1970 Asian Champion Club Tournament

 The 1970 Asian Champion Club Tournament was the third edition of the annual Asian club football competition hosted by Asian Football Confederation.
-Seven clubs from seven countries competed in the tournament: Saunders SC withdrew after the draw.
+Initially, eight clubs from eight countries competed in the tournament, but Sri Lankan club Saunders SC withdrew after the draw.
 The tournament was held in Tehran, Iran in April.
 The clubs were split in two groups and the group winners and runners-up advanced to semifinals.

 The home club, Taj, became the first Iranian club to win the competition.